manikantannaren/mynetbeans/README.md

 #About mynetbeans
 ==========

-A reporsitory of my experiments with NetBeans.
+A repository of my experiments with NetBeans.
 Some of these experiments might result in NetBeans plugins.

 I have been using NetBeans since early on first via Forte for Java.
 I loved that very much compared to IBM Visual Age and Symantec Visual Cafe.
-Yes that since that young.
+Yes!
+Since that young.
 Later when Sun decided to wreck Forte For Java, I moved full time to NetBeans (was verion 5 I think).

 Over the years, I resisted popular opinion and organizational pressures to move away from NetBeans so much so that I am always in the NetBeans users minority of 1.
 Over so many years some of the things that helped me retain my love for the NetBeans IDE are